quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Angie-Papple-Johnston---ASVAB-2023-_-2024-For-Dummies/apja2_part48_Examining_the_c.md

 ---
 #### Relationship Between Voltage, Current, and Resistance (Ohm's Law)
 Background context: The relationship between voltage (V), current (I), and resistance (R) in a circuit is described by Ohm's law:
-\[ V = I \times R \]

-:p What is Ohm’s law?
+$$V = I \times R$$:p What is Ohm’s law?
 ??x
 Ohm’s law states that the current flowing through a conductor between two points is directly proportional to the voltage across the two points, and inversely proportional to the resistance between them.
-Mathematically: \( V = I \times R \).
+Mathematically:$V = I \times R$.
 ??x
 How does increasing voltage affect the flow of electrons (current)?
 ??x